jhynes6/vectara/ingestion/client_ingestion_outputs/d2-creative/website/our-work_healthcare-logistics-video-production.md

 source: "website"
 content_type: "case_studies"
 url: "https://www.d2creative.com/our-work/healthcare-logistics-video-production/"
-title: "Engaging Video Campaigns for a Fresh Brand"
+title: "Healthcare Logistics Video Development for an Updated Brand"
 domain: "www.d2creative.com"
 path: "/our-work/healthcare-logistics-video-production/"
-scraped_time: "2025-09-06T16:13:11.869018"
+scraped_time: "2025-10-04T18:56:54.005563"
 url_depth: 2
-word_count: 315
+word_count: 272
 client_name: "d2-creative"
 ---

 # Engaging Video Campaigns for a Fresh Brand

-Healthcare Logistics Video Development for an Updated Brand

-## TRIOSE

-#

-Engaging Video Campaigns for a Fresh Brand

-Video Production & Storytelling

-## The
+## The  Challenge
-Challenge

-## Our
+## Our  Approach
-Approach

-## The
+## The  Result
-Result

 With TRIOSE’s [new branding](https://www.d2creative.com/our-work/healthcare-logistics-branding/) successfully established, the next step was building awareness.
 The client needed an exciting way to show healthcare systems what TRIOSE was capable of, and so our “What If” campaign video was naturally the next step.